 Dan Lokic offers six years of private, non-profit, and public-sector experience.
 At BDS, Dan supports projects at the intersection of government, business, and citizen interests.
-His work spans economic development, housing affordability, natural hazards, marketing, and strategic planning for cities, counties, and nonprofit organizations.
+His work spans economic development, subarea planning, community engagement, marketing, and strategic planning for cities, counties, and nonprofit organizations.
 Dan enjoys working on complex planning processes that require multi-organizational collaborative efforts, data-driven decision making and effective communicative design.
-Dan holds a masters degree in Planning, Public Policy & Management from the University of Oregon.
+Dan holds a Masters in Community and Regional Planning from the University of Oregon.

 Jin has 20+ years of professional experience working with private companies and government agencies in project research and financial management.
 At BDS, she supports clients with data and GIS analysis, and BDS with financial reporting, budget modeling and contract management.